 - Lower School: Oral language is the precursor for reading skills, and strong language skills begin the basis for our language arts program in PreK.
 Interwoven into all areas of our curriculum, expressive language and speaking skills range from language experience opportunities with our younger students to structured oral presentations in the intermediate grades.

 - Middle School: Students hold discussions through a variety of modes, striving for engaged, active classroom participation and lively intellectual discourse and debate.
+Public speaking and presentation skills are strengthened through classroom debates, oral presentations, and historical simulations.

 - Upper School: Students use seminar-style discussions as opportunities to ask questions, engage in a meaningful exchange of ideas, and arrive at a series of understandings.
 Students hone their public speaking skills further by presenting at King Talks, in Debate Club tournaments and at Model UN Club conferences.